 Please follow the checklist below to make sure you’re in compliance with City, County, and State regulations and taxes for renting your home.

-- If you have previously had a business license and you are renewing, you can pay the above amount HERE.
-Otherwise, please bring your application to City Hall with your payment, or send it by mail to City of Folly Beach, PO Box 48, Folly Beach, SC 29439.
+- If you are renewing an existing license, you can pay ONLINE HERE for no additional charge.
+If you are opening a new license account please bring your application to City Hall with payment, or send it by mail to City of Folly Beach, PO Box 48, Folly Beach, SC 29439

 You must also post the Beach Rules in the home, where they can be easily seen by all renters: